USS Tripoli (CVE-64): Design and description

+Tripoli was 512 ft 3 in long overall (490 ft at the waterline), had a beam of 65 ft 2 in, and a draft of 20 ft 9 in.
+She displaced 8188 LT standard, which increased to 10902 LT with a full load.
+To carry out flight operations, the ship had a 257 ft hangar deck and a 474 ft flight deck.
+Her compact size necessitated the installation of an aircraft catapult at her bow, and there were two aircraft elevators to facilitate movement of aircraft between the flight and hangar deck: one each fore and aft.

+She was powered by four Babcock & Wilcox Express D boilers that raised 285 psi of steam at 577 F. The steam generated by these boilers fed two Skinner Unaflow reciprocating steam engines, delivering 9000 hp to two propeller shafts.
+This allowed her to reach speeds of 19 kn, with a cruising range of 10240 nmi at 15 kn.
+For armament, one 5 in/38 caliber dual-purpose gun was mounted on the stern.
+Additional anti-aircraft defense was provided by eight Bofors 40 mm anti-aircraft guns in single mounts and twelve Oerlikon 20 mm cannons mounted around the perimeter of the deck.
+By 1945, Casablanca-class carriers had been modified to carry twenty Oerlikon cannons and sixteen Bofors guns; the doubling of the latter was accomplished by putting them into twin mounts.
+Sensors onboard consisted of a SG surface-search radar and a SK air-search radar.

+Although Casablanca-class escort carriers were intended to function with a crew of 860 and an embarked squadron of 50 to 56, the exigencies of wartime often necessitated the inflation of the crew count.
+They were designed to operate with 27 aircraft, but the hangar deck could accommodate much more during transport or training missions.

 Construction

 She was built under a Maritime Commission (MARCOM) contract (MC hull 1101) at Vancouver, Washington, and was laid down by the Kaiser Shipyards on 1 February 1943, as Didrickson Bay (ACV-64).
 Renamed Tripoli on 3 April 1943, and launched on 13 July 1943, sponsored by Mrs. Leland D. Webb, and commissioned on 31 October 1943, at Astoria, Oregon.

 Service history

 World War II

 Following shakedown training off the California coast, the escort carrier entered the repair base at San Diego, California.
 There, on 4 January 1944, gasoline was inadvertently dumped into the water around the forward part of the ship, on the starboard side.
 Acetylene torch sparks ignited the volatile mixture, and flames quickly spread from the bow to frame 82, engulfing the forward galley walkway and the island superstructure.
 Yardcraft and the ship's crew battled the flames and soon had the fire under control, but not before two men had died.